andrecavalcante/phd_thesis/README.md

 thesis
 ======
-Data and source-code of software for thesis "Visual scene analysis based on the kurtosis of response of independent component filters"
+Data and source-code of software for thesis:

+Visual scene analysis based on the kurtosis of response of independent component filters,

+by
+Andre Cavalcante,
+Ohnishi Laboratory,
+Graduate School of Information Science,
+Nagoya University,
+Japan.